Videos

 Does ORAFOL recommend any of its products for stainless steel tank applications?

-Due to the wide variety of stainless steel types and gauges, ORAFOL does not recommend or warranty its products when applied to stainless steel surfaces.
-For further information please contact ORAFOL product technical support.
+Due to the wide variety of stainless steel types, gauges, applications, and aggressive cleaning regiments, ORAFOL Americas does not warranty its products when applied to stainless steel tanker trailers.

 I have applied a decal using ORAJET® vinyl to my car window.
 How do I remove this when I am finished with it?